tenorio-vivianesgm/Viviane-Tenorio/index.md

 If you want to get in touch, just send me an [email](mailto:tenorio.vivianesgm@gmail.com).
 I check it more often then I probably should. :)

+For more details, you can check my [cv](https://tenorio-vivianesgm.github.io/Viviane-Tenorio/cv.md).